scottlaplant/daterangeselector/README.md

-# Date Range Module for Bootstrap, v4
+# Date Range Selector Module for Bootstrap, v4

 A customizable date range selector for bootstrap, v4